Tomas Northug

 Tomas Northug (born 19 April 1990) is a Norwegian cross-country skier.
-He was born in Mosvik, and is the middle brother of Petter Northug and Even Northug.
+He was born in Mosvik Municipality, and is the middle brother of Petter Northug and Even Northug.

 He won a World Cup victory in Otepää in January 2015.

 He became Junior World Champion in 2010.

 He represented the sports clubs Mosvik IL and Strindheim IL.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).